-With the agent profile password in this file, stored in a secure location, you do not need to enter sensitive information in the console.
+With the agent profile password in this file, stored in a secure location, you are not required to enter sensitive information in the console.
 A valid password file can have only one line that contains the agent profile password.

-Launching the Installation Program of Agent for Sun Java System Application Server 8.1
+Launching the Installation Program of Agent for WebSphere Application Server 6.1